biomood/LuaSerial/README.md

     Require the library:
     local serial = require("serial")

-Open a connection to an arduino (port is the filedescriptor, msg is error if failed to open):
+Open a connection to an arduino (port is the filedescriptor, msg is error if failed to open)

     port, msg = serial.open("/dev/tty.usbserial-A600agDn", 9600)
     if port==-1 then
       error("Unable to open port - error: "..msg) end

-Write a string (c is number of bytes written, msg is error if failed):
+Write a string (c is number of bytes written, msg is error if failed)

     c, msg = serial.write(port, "hello")
     if c < 0 then
       error("Unable to write: "..msg)
     end

-Read x number of bytes (c is actual number of bytes read, msg is error if failed):
+Read x number of bytes (c is actual number of bytes read, msg is error if failed)

     c, msg = serial.readbytes(port, x)

 Close connection

     c, msg = serial.close(port);